 The veracity of the story has been hotly debated for years.
 Considerable evidence suggests the Angels of Mons began in a fictional short story.
 But the tale served as an inspiration to the British people during World War I - especially after the shock of Germans defeating them in battle.
 Many historians view the ordeal as an example of well-executed propaganda, but religious individuals see it as a sign of God fighting on England's side.

-The Battle Of Mons Was A Surprise Defeat
+The Battle Of Mons Ended In A Surprise Defeat

 Many expected the British to win the Battle of Mons; it was their first major action in the war, and they possessed support from troops in the French Fifth Army.
 The English public kept faith in their army - the battle was their first significant attack on Germany, whom the country declared war on a few weeks earlier.